-- Have healthy snacks (for example, fruits like apples and bananas, and raw vegetables like carrots and celery) in your home.
+- Have healthy snacks in your home.
+For example, stock fruits like apples and bananas, raw vegetables like carrots and celery, or low-fat yogurt.

 - Include plenty of low-fat proteins, vegetables, and whole grains in the meals you make.

-- Keep giving your child healthy food..
-Children are not always open to new things right away.
-If you continue to offer healthy choices, you will improve the chances that your child will develop healthy eating habits.
+- Offer your child healthy food, even if he or she doesn’t want it.
+Children aren’t always open to new things.
+But if you continue to offer healthy choices, you’ll improve the chances he or she will develop healthy eating habits.

 - Teach your child how to make healthy choices for school lunches.

 - Avoid fast-food dining.
 If you do eat at a fast-food or sit-down restaurant, choose the healthiest meals available.

 - Avoid sugary drinks such as sodas and sweet teas.
 Limit children to no more than one glass of fruit juice each day.

 - Forget the “clean plate rule.”
 Your child should stop eating when he or she feels full.